lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 Clarified the file extensions for Full PKI Requests and Responses.

+Added examples of encoding types for mail-based Requests and Responses.

 Replaced TLS 1.0 with TLS 1.2 or later, and added that implemetations are required to follow the recommendations in {{!BCP195}}.

 Addressed {{erratum3593}}.

+Added reference to RFC9205 for HTTP guidance.

+Restrict early data (0-RTT) if using TLS 1.3 or QUIC.

+Restrict the use of TCP-Pipelining.

+Clarified the limitations of SMTP-over-TLS and the use of authenticated TLS for message delivery.

 # File-Based Protocol